 When someone asks me what one thing they can do to shift their life, without needing to think, ponder, or ruminate in any way, I answer “Gratitude.”
-When a client asks me how to stay emotionally afloat during a crazy period of time, I tell them to do two things: their gratitude practice and weekly review.
+Because while I’m a big fan of awareness to shift life, in times of uncertainty, a gratitude practice will help you be emotionally resilient.

 When served daily, gratitude can fuel your joy, rewire your brain, and shift your entire way of being.